 - Landlocked – Well, there aren’t beaches here!
 An obvious con of living in Denver is not being near the ocean.
 I’ve learned from people who want to live their lives here that they “would rather live in the mountains and travel to the ocean.”
 Since I’ve arrived, I have given a LOT of thought to the below question and I have to say I consider myself more of a beach girl than a mountain girl.
 I’m grateful for having this opportunity to figure it out.
 I now know I would love to visit the mountains but I’d rather live near the ocean.
 I hope this isn’t read the wrong way – I am totally enjoying my stay in Denver and love exploring CO, I just don’t think it’s for me long-term as I just love the ocean too much.
 I also find that I enjoy (and I’m just better at) water sports over winter sports ~ which is a big deal here!
 I already knew coming here I’m not a fan of winter, but that was easy to say being from Wisconsin.
 I continue to hear winters here are completely different, which is great to hear, I’m eager to really see what it will be like!

-Note: Something I didn’t include in this list is Denver’s weather just because I can see it being a pro (year-round sunshine) and con (hail will drop at a moments notice in summer).
+Note: Something I didn’t include in this list is Denver’s weather just because I can see it being a pro (year-round sunshine) and con (hail will drop at a moments notice, in summer).

-Do you live in Denver?
+Please comment: Do you live in Denver?
 What would make your Pro and Con list?